Mongol campaign against the Nizaris: Campaign against Quhistan, Qumis, and Khurasan

 He then made Kish (Shahrisabz) his temporary headquarters, and sent messengers to the local Mongol and non-Mongol rulers in Persia, announcing his presence as the Great Khan's viceroy and asking for assistance against the Nizaris, with the punishment of refusal being their utter destruction.
 In Autumn 1255, Arghun Aqa joined him.
 All of the rulers of Rum (Anatolia), Fars, Iraq, Azerbaijan, Arran, Shirvan, Georgia, and supposedly also Armenia, acknowledged their service with many gifts.

 The inexorable Mongol advances in Quhistan caused consternation among the Nizari leadership.
 The relationship had already deteriorated between Imam Ala al-Din Muhammad, who was reportedly afflicted by melancholia, and his advisors and Nizari leaders, as well as with his son Rukn al-Din Khurshah, the designated future Imam.
 According to Persian historians, the Nizari elites had planned a "coup" against Muhammad in order to replace him with Khurshah who would subsequently enter into immediate negotiations with the Mongols, but Khurshah fell ill before implementing this plan.
 Nevertheless, on December 1 or 2, 1255, Muhammad died under suspicious circumstances and was succeeded by Khurshah who was in his late twenties.

-To reach Iran, Hülegü had entered via the Chaghatai khaganate, crossing the Oxus (Amu Darya) in January 1256 and entered Quhistan in April 1256.
+To reach Iran, Hülegü had entered via the Chaghatai khaganate, crossing the Oxus (Amu Darya) in January 1256, spent the winter in the meadows of Shafurqan near Balkh, and entered Quhistan in April 1256.
 Hülegü chose Tun, which had not been reduced effectively by Kitbuqa, as his first target.
 An obscure incident occurred while Hülegü was passing through the Zawa and Khwaf districts which deterred him from supervising the campaign.
 He instructed Kitbuqa and Köke Ilgei in May 1256 to attack Tun again, which was sacked after a week-long siege, and almost all its inhabitants were massacred.
 The Mongol commanders then regrouped with Hülegü and attacked Tus.
+Probably at this point, Hülegü received Nasir al-Din, the patron of the scholar Nasir al-Din al-Tusi and the last muhtasham in Quhistan.
+When asked by Hülegü why he did not bring his garrison, the muhtasham explained that the Nizaris obey only their Imam, Khurshah.